sunill27/Py-Projects/README.md

-This is my first ever python project
+These are my first ever python projects.